ldc-developers/ldc/demos/readme.txt

-use rebuild with -dc=llvmdc-posix to build the demos
+use rebuild with -dc=ldc-posix to build the demos